-A very little search brings us to the conclusion that there is hardly one influence to which the British soldier is subject that is not deleterious to his health.
-The dwelling provided for him seems to have been specially adapted to make him uncomfortable and ill; so with his food, his clothing, and his occupation.
-His clothing is of such a kind as leaves him exposed to the worst influences of our climate-or of any other, indeed, into which his duty may carry him.
-His occupation is so ill regulated that, slight as it is compared with that of the labourer, from which class he is generally taken, it is fatiguing to the death from excess of monotony.
-This monotony being, from first to last, the impending fate-the crushing evil of the soldier's life-finds its climax in the unvaried sameness of his food, with its inevitable tendency to enervate and ultimately destroy the digestive organs.
-We aried with the eternal monotony of his daily duty, and with his stomach in revoit at the changelessness of boiled beef set daily before him, he is in fit condition to be the viction of the fatal miasma of the barrack-room, with its hundreds of beds, side touching side, and every chink and crevice stopped to keep out-draughts.'
-He flies, for change, to drink, and to other debauchery; he soon finds-or rather the military doctor soon finds, that pulmonary consumpfrom the Lord Chancellor, and thrown open to public competition at the minimum salary and commission, provision being made for integrity by the usual mercantile process of a guarantee from a public company.
-This improvement in the organization of the court would tend to reduce the charges of the solicitor working the fiat, which to demand immediate attention.
-The British army is the costliest in the world, considered with reference to the number of men composing it; and there is little doubt that a leading cause of this costliness is the wanton extravagance that charac-terizes all the army expenditure.
-The very first consideration would naturally be the maintenance of the forces in a state of the utmost efficiency; and for that purpose no reasonable amount of money would be grudged by the country; but it is plain that we have the enormous cost without the effi-ciency; for an army-whatever its bravery and discipline-can never be considered as properly efficient while death is in the heart and lungs of the very flower of its men.
-An army, to be in high condition, must possess not only technical know-ledge of its duties, but perfect physical ability to perform them.
+A very little search brings us to the conclusion slight as it is compared with that of the labourer, tiguing to the death from excess of monotony.
+This monotony being, from first to last, the impending fate-the crushing evil of the soldier's life-finds its climax in the unvaried sameness of his food, to demand immediate attention.
+The British army is the costliest in the world, considered with reference to the number of men composing it; and there is little doubt that a leading cause of this costliness is the wanton extravagance that characterizes all the army expenditure.
+The very first consideration would naturally be the maintenance of the forces in a state of the utmost efficiency; and for that purpose no reasonable amount of money would be grudged by the country; but it is plain that we have the enormous cost without the efficiency; for an army-whatever its bravery and discipline-can never be considered as properly efficient while death is in the heart and lungs of the very flower of its men.
+An army, to be in high condition, must possess not only technical knowledge of its duties, but perfect physical ability to perform them.
 The pale Guardsman may storm the heights of new Almas, and astonish the world by his pluck and bravery; but what more would he not do if the heavy hand of death were not upon his vital parts?

 There is, however, no need to prove the necessity for reform, since the report puts the matter beyond question; all that need be urged is that the reform demanded is one in every way practicable.
-Appa-rently, we should begin at once with the barrack, to which the report traces, at least, an unquestionable predisposing cause of the mortality among our soldiers.
+Apparently, we should begin at once with the barrack, to which the report traces, at least, an unquestionable predisposing cause of the mortality among our soldiers.
 The work is, in fact, already under weigh, and only requires to be watched with an eye to remedy the evils demonstrated by the report.
 Several large sums are named in the army estimates of the present year for new barracks; let these barracks be perfected so as to serve as a type of the buildings required for the healthy lodgment of the army.
 Then, with regard to the clothing supplied, there can be no serious doubt but that it is greatly deficient in the qualities most essential to the health and comfort of the men.
 Great expectations were raised by the improved system on which the army is at present clothed; but, just as in 1853 we reorganized the Indian Government, and now find it necessary again to reorganize it, so, having revised the Colonel-system of clothing our soldiers, we are now called upon to revise the contract-system under which they are at present clothed.
-We have still to get rid of coats that will not keep out either wind or water, and caps that are-not even very sightly.
+We have still to get rid of coats that will not keep out either wind or water, and caps that are-not even very ightly.